braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 **IV.
 Conclusion**

-The transition from the pre-geometric vacuum to the geometric phase is a deterministic inevitability of the axioms.
+The transition from the pre-geometric vacuum to the geometric phase is a deterministic inevitability of the axioms. [(Gillespie, 1977)](/monograph/appendices/a-references#A.28) *(Note: Used as a reference for stochastic simulation of transitions)*.

 Q.E.D.